 - Okay, the good news — no need to conserve water when doing dishes at the yard sink!

-- Water was also not a problem, as we were able to fill our tanks whenever we wanted with exactly the same “good” water that was available on the dock.
+- Water is not a problem if you can fill your tanks with exactly the same “good” water that was available on the dock.

 - Cooking was the same as in the water, except that I didn’t have to deal with any movement of the boat.